 \section{Introduction}

-Medical imaging analysis has played a central role in medicine today.
-From Computed Tomography (CT) to magnetic resonance imaging (MRI) and from MRI to functional MRI (fMRI), the advancement of modern imaging technologies has benefited tremendously to the diagnosis and treatment of a disease.
+Medical imaging analysis plays a central role in modern medicine.
+The advancement of imaging technologies have tremendously benefited the diagnosis and treatment of diseases.

-Although image analysis has been intensively studied over the past decades, medical image data is significantly different from general image in at least two aspects.
-First, the sample size is much more limited, while the image data are of higher order and higher dimension.
-For example, in MRI analysis, it is common to have a dataset containing only hundreds or at most thousands of patients, but each with an MRI scan of millions of voxels.
-In fMRI analysis, the number of voxels could be even larger.
-As a comparison, the sample size in general image recognition or computer vision problems could be millions and easily much larger than the image dimension.
-For instance, the ImageNet \citep{deng2009imagenet} database contains more than 14 million images nowadays.
-Second, model interpretation is usually more important than outcome prediction.
-Compared to simply recognizing whether a patient has certain disease or not using medical imaging data, it is usually more of a concern to interpret the prediction outcome.
-But for many image recognition problems, outcome prediction is nearly the only thing of interest.
+Although image analysis has been intensively studied over the past decades, medical image data is significantly different from general images in at least two aspects.
+First, the sample size is typically considerably smaller, while the image data are of higher order and higher dimension.
+In MRI analysis, for instance, it is common to encounter datasets comprising merely hundreds or at most thousands of patients, each having an MRI scan consisting of millions of voxels.
+As a comparison, in general image recognition or computer vision problems, the sample size can easily reach millions, surpassing the image dimensions significantly.
+Second, while many image recognition problems prioritize outcome prediction, medical imaging analysis places greater emphasis on model interpretability.

-Due to its unique nature, it is difficult to directly apply general image methods to medical imaging data.
-Convolutional Neural Networks \citep[CNN, ][]{fukushima1982neocognitron,lecun1998gradient} is arguably the most successful method in image recognition in recent years.
-By introducing thousands or even millions of unknown parameters in a composition of nonlinear functions, the CNN is able to achieve optimal prediction accuracy.
-However, training a CNN requires large amount of samples, which is hardly available in medical imaging analysis.
-Moreover, with such large amount of unknown parameters presented in a ``black box'', a CNN model is extremely difficult to be interpreted and unable to satisfy the needs of medical imaging analysis.
+Due to the unique nature of medical imaging data, it is difficult to apply general image methods directly.
+CNN \citep[][]{fukushima1982neocognitron,lecun1998gradient} is arguably the most successful method for image recognition in recent years.
+However, its training requires large amount of samples, which is hardly available in medical imaging analysis.
+Additionally, a CNN model, with numerous unknown parameters presented in a ``black box'', is extremely difficult to interpret and cannot meet the requirements of medical imaging analysis.